Montaluce Winery in Dahlonega, Georgia. Photo by @benjamingalland

 Spend a Romantic Weekend at These North Georgia Wineries

-Enjoy a trip to North Georgia's wineries and find out why wine enthusiasts everywhere love retreating here.
+Enjoy a trip to North Georgia's wineries to find out why wine enthusiasts everywhere love retreating here.

 Wine accolades aren't limited to well-known regions such as Tuscany, Burgundy and Napa.
 In fact, North Georgia's wineries are earning praise from critics and wine-lovers alike.
 There are plenty of places to exercise your tasting prowess — and enjoy a romantic getaway — in Georgia Wine Country.

-Next, journey to Crane Creek Vineyards, where you can see, taste and enjoy the grapes grown right on the property, located in the shadow of Georgia’s highest peak, Brasstown Bald.
-The tasting room is housed in a historic farmhouse, and inquisitive guests may arrange a private vintner’s tour with a staff winemaker.
-Before your trip, review the winery's COVID-19 precautions.
+Journey to Crane Creek Vineyards in Young Harris, where you can see, taste and enjoy grapes grown right on the property in the shadow of Georgia’s highest peak, Brasstown Bald.
+The tasting room is housed in a historic farmhouse and inquisitive guests may arrange a private vintner’s tour with a staff winemaker.